nlitsme/eimgfs/README.md

 Make sure the dlls from the `dlls` directory are somewhere in the search path.
 They are needed for decompression.

+You can build `eimgfs` with OSX SDK up to version 10.13, version 10.14 no longer includes the 32 bit libraries needed.

 author
 ======